az0/vpn_ip/README.md

 Copyright (C) 2023-2024 by Andrew Ziem.

-This repository is licensed under the terms of the [LICENSE](GNU General Public License version 3 or later).
+This repository is licensed under the terms of the [GNU General Public License version 3 or later](LICENSE).